Sami Whitcomb

-Samantha Allison Whitcomb (born July 20, 1988) is an American-Australian professional basketball player for the Perth Lynx of the Women's National Basketball League (WNBL) and the Seattle Storm of the Women's National Basketball Association (WNBA).
-She played college basketball for the Washington Huskies before making a name for herself in Australia with the Rockingham Flames in the State Basketball League (SBL) and the Perth Lynx in the WNBL.
+Samantha Allison Whitcomb (born July 20, 1988) is an American-Australian professional basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA).
+She is also contracted with Beşiktaş JK of the Turkish Women's Basketball Super League.
+She played college basketball for the Washington Huskies before making a name for herself in Australia with the Rockingham Flames in the State Basketball League (SBL) and the Perth Lynx in the Women's National Basketball League (WNBL).
 She made her debut in the WNBA in 2017 and won championships with the Seattle Storm in 2018 and 2020.
 She became an Australian citizen in 2018 and made her debut for the Australian Opals.
+With the Bendigo Spirit in 2025, she was named WNBL Most Valuable Player and won her first WNBL championship.

 Early life

 Born and raised in Ventura, California, Whitcomb played soccer as a child before taking up basketball at age 12.
 Her parents divorced when she was young, and through basketball she was able to keep a close relationship with her father despite spending less time together.